leelaser/little_pig_ctrl/README.md

 This repository is meant for all the control based code **only**.
 Example's of such:
 - Mapping a game controller to the controls of the simulated/real little pig.

+This works with standard xbox one controllers.
+Some generic controllers seem to work correctly most of the time but have shown notable differences between systems.
+The mapping shown below is for standard xbox controllers but mapping generic controllers can be done using jstest-gtk to determine button layout.

 ### Using Teleop to drive Little Pig

 #### In order to drive the vehicle with controller you must have "joy" and "teleop_twist_joy".
 If you do not have them run the following.